- Looking to buy Afterpay shares?

 Best broker for beginners

-- Open and account with just $100 and start investing today with $5 flat fee brokerage on share trades.
+- Open an account with just $100 and start investing today with a $5 flat-fee brokerage on ASX share trades.

 Step 1: Choose a broker